CP1404/Practicals/prac_01/README.md

 3. Now complete the `TODO`.
 Replace `pass` with your code to do the opposite temperature conversion (F to C).
 Test your code.

-## Productivity Tips
+## Productivity Tips & PyCharm Configuration

 Good programmers (that's you!) don't waste time.
-Here are some important tips to save you time...
+Here are some important tips and settings to be efficient...

 - As you are typing code, notice PyCharm's suggestions and highlights.